siuusunn/ga-project-1-snake-game/README.md

 ### The Design

-I am very happy with how the design turned out: an old-school, 8-bit vibe webpage and the game's functions and aesthetic are exactly like the original Snake Game on the Nokia 8210.
+I am very happy with how the design turned out: an old-school, 8-bit vibe (a bit ironically ugly) webpage and the game's functions and aesthetic are exactly like the original Snake Game on the Nokia 8210.

 ![Webpage Example](./assets/readme_images/webpage_example.png)